navidmomin1/ecomm/README.md

 1. MongoDB
 2. nodejs
-3. elasticsearch (check whether open my shared postman collection and run to check whether postman is running, response should have this -> "tagline": "You Know, for Search")
+3. elasticsearch (open my shared postman collection and run to check whether elasticsearch is running, response should have this -> "tagline": "You Know, for Search")
 4. postman

 I am sharing postman collection, which is ready to use.